Part 6: The Somatic Memory That Pointed Back to My Toddlerhood

 I am about to identify the man whom I had seen in my chest.

-And I am about to discover the day Eve cut her face forms the porthole to a terrible truth about my toddlerhood.
+And I am about to discover the day Eve cut her face forms the porthole to a darker truth about my toddlerhood.